 MeSH can be particularly useful if your initial search gives you no articles or not as many as you expected, as it can find related articles using keyword searches.
 This makes PubMed a great tool for finding articles outside the scope of your key word search.

-Other PubMed searches
+Other PubMed search tips

-An advanced PubMed search allows you to select specific fields, such as author or journal title in combination, which if really useful if you’re looking for a list of articles written on a specific clinical area by an author.
+An advanced PubMed search allows you to select specific fields, such as author or journal title in combination, which is really useful if you’re looking for a list of articles written on a specific clinical area by an author.

 Another search option is clinical queries on the PubMed homepage, which allows you to search for studies that report applied clinical research.
 You can find citations for a specific clinical study category, which is useful if you’re looking for articles from one clinical area.